 - Explain why space-based satellites deliver more precise distances than ground-based methods

 - Discuss astronomers’ efforts to study the stars closest to the Sun

 It is an enormous step to go from the planets to the stars.
 For example, our Voyager 1 probe, which was launched in 1977, has now traveled farther from Earth than any other spacecraft.
-As this is written in 2016, Voyager 1 is 134 AU from the Sun.1 The nearest star, however, is hundreds of thousands of AU from Earth.
+As of 2021, Voyager 1 is 152 AU from the Sun.1 The nearest star, however, is hundreds of thousands of AU from Earth.
 Even so, we can, in principle, survey distances to the stars using the same technique that a civil engineer employs to survey the distance to an inaccessible mountain or tree—the method of triangulation.

 Triangulation in Space